 The Level 2 evaluation further developed the alternatives that were advanced and then applied more rigorous criteria and analyses to the remaining, smaller set of alternatives.
 This evaluation compares each alternative's strengths and weaknesses relative to the other Level 2 alternatives.
-The technical analysis of this Level 2 screening, along with the results of the scoping process, will be presented to the ELG and the Sound Transit Board for identification of the preferred alternative, as well as other alternatives that should be advanced for more detailed analysis in the Draft Environmental Impact Statement (Draft EIS).
+The technical analysis of this Level 2 screening, along with the results of the scoping process, was presented to the ELG and the Sound Transit Board for identification of the preferred alternative, as well as other alternatives that should be advanced for more detailed analysis in the Draft EIS.